The Walt Disney Company: 1934–1949: Golden Age of Animation, strike, and wartime era

 While negotiations to end the strike were underway, Walt and studio animators embarked on a 12-week goodwill visit to South America, funded by the Office of the Coordinator of Inter-American Affairs.
 During the trip, the animators began plotting films, taking inspiration from the local environments and music.
 As a result of the strike, federal mediators compelled the studio to recognize the Screen Cartoonist's Guild and several animators left, leaving it with 694 employees.
 To recover from financial losses, Disney rushed the studio's 4th animated feature Dumbo (1941) into production on a reduced budget; this performed well at the box office, infusing the studio with much needed cash.
-After US entry into World War II, many of the company's animators were drafted into the army.
+After U.S. entry into World War II, many of the company's animators were drafted into the army.
 500 United States Army soldiers occupied the studio for 8 months to protect a nearby Lockheed aircraft plant.
 While they were there, the soldiers fixed equipment in large soundstages and converted storage sheds into ammunition depots.
 The United States Navy asked Disney to produce propaganda films to gain support for the war, and with the studio badly in need of profits, Disney agreed, signing a contract for 20 war-related shorts for $90,000.
 Most of the company's employees worked on the project, which spawned films such as Victory Through Air Power, and others which included some of the company's characters.

 In August 1942, Disney released its fifth feature film, Bambi, after five years in development, and performed poorly at the box office.
 Later, as products of the South American trip, Disney released the features Saludos Amigos (1942) and The Three Caballeros (1944).
 This was a new strategy of releasing package films, collections of short cartoons grouped to make feature films.
 Both performed poorly.
 Disney released more package films through the rest of the decade, including Make Mine Music (1946), Fun and Fancy Free (1947), Melody Time (1948), and The Adventures of Ichabod and Mr. Toad (1949), to try to recover from its financial losses.
 Disney began producing less-expensive live-action films mixed with animation, beginning with Song of the South (1946) which would become one of Disney's most controversial films.
 As a result of its financial problems, Disney began re-releasing its feature films in 1944.
 In 1948, it began premiering the nature documentary series, True-Life Adventures, which ran until 1960, winning 8 Academy Awards.
 In 1949, the Walt Disney Music Company was founded to help with profits for merchandising.